austinbeauch/speeddating/README.md

 Running the ANN model requires Keras and can be tested with nn_app.py.
 The linear regression model only requires Numpy and can be tested with regress_app.py.

+The short report detailing our methods can be found within the report/ folder.